Organizational Leadership Degree

 Will this degree prepare me for graduate school?

-You will have the option to use your degree as a springboard for a variety of advanced degree programs, such as an MBA or doctoral programs.
+You will have the option to use your degree as a springboard for a variety of advanced degree programs, such as an SLD, an MBA or doctoral programs.
 Keep in mind that there are certain careers that require a master's or doctoral degree.

 The curriculum guide lists courses required for the degree.
 For a description of each course, please consult the University Catalog.
 For a printed copy of the current curriculum guide, stop by the School for Adult Learning office in Esch Hall 103.